 † praying for the grace of reconciliation during scheduled confession time

 † quietly available as a welcoming presence for those who might visit, understanding that some coming to confession may be dealing with difficult issues.

 “La luz está encendida para ti” es una iniciativa de la Diócesis Católica de Dallas dirigida a todos los Católicos para poner a su disposición el sacramento de Reconciliación.
 La confesión es una maravillosa oportunidad para poner a un lado el camino pecaminoso y poder acercarnos a nuestro Señor.
-Las confesiones se harán los miércoles - 25 de marzo y 1ero de abril.
+Las confesiones se harán los miércoles - 21 de marzo y 28 de marzo.

 Si has estado considerando y dudando hacer uso de este sacramento, si has estado lejos por mucho tiempo o siempre se te ha hecho difícil llegar a las horas de confesión los días sábados, esta es una maravillosa oportunidad para re-encontrarte y reconciliarte con Cristo y su Iglesia.